CharlesGueunet/vimmic/README.md

-This project is configuration for the Vim text editor.
+This project is a configuration along with a set of plugins for the Vim text editor.
 It is aimed to keep vim light and efficient and should be usable for anyone who know how to use this editor.
-It should not confilct with your habits if you are fammiliar with Vim.
+It should not confilct with your habits if you are familiar with Vim.

 This project use pathogen to keep each plugin in a separate folder (in bundle and ftbundle).
 Plugins are include as submodules and so stay under responsibility of their creators.